 **Boundary setting to increase intimacy does not apply to abuse situations.
 There are people who choose to be abusive (mentally, physically, emotionally, spiritually, or sexually) regardless of the actions of the one being victimized.
 Abusers can be very manipulative and cause their victims to believe that they have done something to merit these traumatizing actions and in some cases, that they deserve the abuse.
 In dangerous situations like this, it is important to escape the abuse and get to safety.
 If you are in a situation where you are being harmed by another person in any of the ways listed above, you deserve to be in a safe place.
 Seek help to get out of these relationships and find safety (i.e. Colorado Coalition Against Domestic Violence- 303-831-9632)

-Meet some of our counselors who specialize in working through sexual issues.
+Meet some of our counselors who specialize in working through sexual issues with both premarital and marital couples.

 Devin P. Pierce, M.A., LPCC, NCC